davidsparks/lock_test_docker/README.md

 # Redis lock test
-A complete docker-based Drupal 7 setup for testing Redis locks with multiple threads.
+A complete docker-based Drupal 7 setup for testing Redis locks with parallel threads.
 See https://www.drupal.org/project/redis/issues/3093403.

 The directory /web contains the Drupal 7 codebase with the [lock_test module](https://github.com/davidsparks/lock_test) and its dependencies installed.